[rev_slider alias=”Balance”]

 • Postural abnormalities such as kyphosis and scoliosis

-• Loss of motion in the postural muscles such as low back, hips, legs, and ankles
+• Loss of motion in the postural muscles such as the low back, hips, legs, and ankles

 Hip Strategy